knighthawk754/Interview-questions-for-devops/README.md

 95. file: Determine file type.
     Example: `file file.txt`

+96. rync: To synchronize files and directories between two servers, the rsync command is commonly used in Linux.
+    <br> Example: `rsync -avz /path/to/source/ user@remote_server:/path/to/destination/`

-96. hostname: Print or set the system's hostname.
+97. hostname: Print or set the system's hostname.
     Example: `hostname`

-97. uptime: Display the system's uptime.
+98. uptime: Display the system's uptime.
     Example: `uptime`

 99. free: Display amount of free and used memory.